khuative/java-api-test-solution/README.md

-# YouTap Interview Test
+# Java API Test
-My submission for the Youtap Interview Test
+My submission for the Java API Test

 # Summary
-I have created a standalone microservice that exposes 1 API to provide the contact details of a single user.The user data exists in a third party external microservice so my the Microservice
-**CONTACT-SERVICE-STAND-ALONE** consumes  this External API to provide search data.

-The API url is as follows.

-/getusercontacts

-This API can accept two input parameters.
-User ID or Username.

-Your API returns a JSON response containing the users contact information.
-An example output is provided below.

-{
-    "id": 2
-    "email": "Shanna@melissa.tv",
-    "phone": "010-692-6593 x09125",
-  }

-The microservice searches using either the username or userId

-I Have also created a microservice enviroment to illustrate The **CONTACT SERVICE** working in a microservice architecture.
-You can find the configuration below

-# Stand Alone Configuration
-**CONTACT-SERVICE-STAND-ALONE** - the microservice requested in the test runs at  port **8081**
+We have a collection of users and we wish to create a micro service that will perform the basic CRUD operations (Create, Read Update & Delete), plus the ability to search for a user by their first name, last name and ID.
+The user information must be persisted to a database (can be any database: NoSQL or SQL DB)

 # Microservice Configuration
-**CONTACT-SERVICE** - the microservice requested in the test runs at  port **8081**
+**USER-SERVICE** - the microservice requested in the test runs at  port **8081**

 **SERVICE-REGISTRY** - Eureka Service Discouvery runs at default port **8761**